letoram/arcan/src/a12/net/HACKING.md

 parent.

-To upload a file to the directory, first send an EVENT_EXTERNAL_BCHUNKSTATE event with the input field set to true, and the extension as the name of the field followed by the define_bstream command.
+To upload a file to the directory, first send an EVENT_EXTERNAL_BCHUNKSTATE event with the input field set to true, the ns field set to the applid or 0 for private and the extensions field to the desired name.
+For most cases one would want to use a b64 encoded hash of the contents, and then use the reserved .index (list of available files in the namespace) to find the long form name and other metadata.

+This should be immediately followed with the define_bstream command, with the stream identifier set to the namespace used in the ns field request.

 The worker on the server side marks the inbound BCHUNKSTATE as pending, and pairs when receiving the bstream command.
 It forwards the two to the parent